alien-andrew/vmware/docs/networking.md

     2. Does the curl command return with an output?

+!!! note

+    In our environment, we are using `kind` which runs Kubernetes in a Docker container.
+While in most deployments, Pods should be directly reachable from the node it is running on, it does not work the same way in this environment.

 ## Create a Second Pod

 We know that Kubernetes Networking model allows for Pod to Pod